ellysh/video-game-bots/InGameBots/example.md

 	return 0;
 }
 ```
 Value of the life parameter is read in the infinite loop via `ReadWord` function.
 The `ReadWord` function is just a wrapper around the `ReadProcessMemory` WinAPI function.
 Then current value of the life parameter is printed to the console.
-You can check a correctness of the bot's algorithm by comparing a printed life value with the actual one in the Diablo 2 game application.
+You can check a correctness of entire algorithm of bot by comparing a printed life value with the actual one in the Diablo 2 game application.

 If the life value is less than 100, the bot presses *1* hotkey to use a healing potion.
 The `PostMessage` WinAPI function is used here for key pressing simulation.
 Yes, this is not a "pure" way to embed data into the game process memory.
-We just inject a [`WM_KEYDOWN`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646280%28v=vs.85%29.aspx) message about a key pressing action into the event queue of Diablo 2 process.
-This is the simplest way for player actions simulation.
-More complex approaches of actions simulation will be described further.
+We just inject a [`WM_KEYDOWN`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646280%28v=vs.85%29.aspx) message about a key pressing action into the event queue of the Diablo 2 process.
+This is the simplest way for player's actions simulation.
+More complex approaches of the simulation will be described further.

 `PostMessage` function has four parameters.
 First parameter is a handle of the target window which receives the message.
 Second parameter is a message code.
-It is equal to `WM_KEYDOWN` for our case.
+It is equal to `WM_KEYDOWN` in our case.
 Third parameter is a [virtual code](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731%28v=vs.85%29.aspx) of the pressed key.
-Fourth function's parameter is an encoded set of several parameters.
-Most important one from this set is a repeat count for the current message.
-Bits from 0 to 15 are used to store a repeat count value.
+Fourth parameter of the function is an encoded set of several parameters.
+Most important one from this set is a repeat count for sent message.
+Bits from 0 to 15 are used to store the repeat count value.
 It is equal to "1" in our case.
 The key press simulation does not work if you specify a zero as the fourth parameter of the `PostMessage` function.

 Complete implementation of the example bot is available in the [`AutohpBot.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/Diablo2Example/AutohpBot.cpp) source file.

 This is an algorithm to test the example bot:

-1. Change the "magic numbers" according to your character in this code line:
+1. Change the "magic numbers" according to your character.
+This is a code line to change:
 ```C++
 	BYTE array[] = { 0, 0, 0, 0, 0x04, 0, 0, 0, 0x03, 0, 0x28, 0x0F, 0, 0x4B, 0x61,
 					 0x69, 0x6E, 0, 0, 0 };
 ```
-2. Compile the bot application with new "magic numbers".
+2. Compile the bot application with the new "magic numbers".
-3. Launch the Diablo 2 game in the windowed mode.
+3. Launch the Diablo 2 game in windowed mode.
 4. Launch the bot application with administrator privileges.
-5. Switch to the Diablo 2 window during the four seconds delay.
+5. Switch to the Diablo 2 window during four seconds delay.
 After this delay the bot captures current active window and start to analyze its process.
 6. Get a damage from monsters in the Diablo 2 game to decrease character's life parameter below the 100 value.

 The bot presses *1* hotkey when character's life parameter becomes less than 100.
 Do not forget to assign a healing potion to the *1* hotkey.
 You can press *H* key to open a quick tips window.
 You will see a "Belt" hotkey panel in the right-bottom corner of the game window.
 You can drag and drop healing potions to the hotkey panel by left clicking on them.